r3vSh3ll/write-ups/VulnNet-Roasted.md

   Enterprise-Sync.txt                 A      496  Thu Mar 11 20:24:34 2021
 ```
 ##
-Download all the contents onto our local machine
+Download all the text files onto our local machine
 ```
 smb: \> mget *
 ```